sourcegraph/about/handbook/product/design/index.md

 - **Always design with the advanced user in mind**

-Our users are mostly highly skilled developers who are used to complex interfaces.
+Our users are developers who are accustomed to using complex interfaces.
 They are more knowledgeable and need less guidance than regular web users.
 They also have higher expectations and are less forgiving.

 - **Consider familiar patterns first**

-Whenever possible, use well-known patterns from products our users spend a lot of time in, like IDEs or code hosts.
+Whenever possible, use well-known patterns from products our users spend a lot of time in, like IDEs, code hosts, or other developer tools.

 - **Don't hesitate to innovate but remember to onboard**